If you are going through a divorce or separation, you might be wondering about the difference between a mediation report…

 - File your divorce papers and settlement agreement.
 To do this, simply contact a domestic or family relations court here in Virginia.
 With all issues resolved through the collaborative divorce process, you can expect the filing to be straightforward and uncontested.

 Is a Collaborative Divorce Right for You?

 The legal issues surrounding divorce in Virginia can be overwhelming, especially if you’re in an emotional state.
 Collaborative divorce gives you the opportunity to save time, save money, and move on with your life.
-An experienced divorce attorney at Graham Law Firm can help you get the collaborative proceedings underway and hopefully help you avoid resorting to litigation.
+An experienced divorce attorney at Graham Law Firm, PLLC can help you get the collaborative proceedings underway and hopefully help you avoid resorting to litigation.